Sweater weather to carry on in Singapore in January

-The year-end cold spell that saw some reaching for their sweaters and scarves in December is forecast to continue in January, the National Environment Agency's Meteorological Service Singapore (MSS) said on Tuesday (Dec 31).
+The year-end cold spell that saw some reaching for their sweaters and scarves last month is forecast to continue this month, the National Environment Agency's Meteorological Service Singapore (MSS) said yesterday.

 This follows the windiest and wettest December Singapore has seen in the past 10 years.